Please Call 24/7 For a Free Case Analysis

 The evolution of this case and the political chatter surrounding it should be entertaining to say the least.

 This blog post was written by law clerk Rosie Escobar Brown.
 Price Benowitz LLP was founded by federal criminal lawyer David Benowitz.
+For more information about legal representation for federal criminal charges, please visit out site here.
 The firm also handles cases in both Maryland and Virginia.